August 21st 2018

 Tips to boost your iodine intake on a dairy-free diet

-1. Take a daily multivitamin and mineral supplement that also contains iodine such as Healthspan Multivitality Gold (£10.95 for 180 tablets).
-Most supplements contain 100% of your recommended intake.
+1. Take a daily multivitamin and mineral supplement that also contains iodine such as Healthspan Multivitality Gold (£5.95 for 90 tablets).
+Most supplements contain 100 per cent of your recommended intake.
 If you are pregnant or breastfeeding, then make sure you seek professional advice before taking any supplements as certain nutrients can harm your baby if taken in excess.
 If you have thyroid disease, are taking other medication, or have experienced iodine deficiency over many years, you should speak to your GP before taking additional iodine.
 According to NHS Choices, taking too much iodine may be harmful but 500mcg or less is unlikely to cause any harm.

 3. Explore the use of sea vegetables in your diet.
 Sushi is great and you can add seaweed to miso soup and salads.
 You can also buy dried seaweed thins in the snack aisles of supermarkets and health food shops.
 Pregnant women are advised to limit seaweed in their diet to one serving per week as it is very high in iodine content.